 Because the content of this folder might change during the development process certain files must be included or excluded in the Advanced Installer project, making it difficult to track these changes.
 You can automate this step by using the folder synchronization feature from Advanced Installer.
 Aditional information about how synchronized folders work is available in the Working with Synchronized Folders article.

-Thus, in the Application Folder view from the
+In the Application Folder view from the Files and Folders

-Files and Folders page you can create a regular folder.
-You can syncronize this folder with
+page, you can create a regular folder.
+You can synchronize

-the content of the directory where your website has been deployed.
+this folder with the content of the directory where your website has been deployed.
+After

-It's good practice to make sure that your websites will run under their own application pool; using the Default App Pool might prevent websites from running as expected.
-To create an application pool for the website you can use the IIS view.toolbar button from the
+It's good practice to make sure that your websites will run under their application pool; using the Default App Pool might prevent websites from running as expected.
+To create an application pool for the website, you can use the IIS view.toolbar button from the

 In the Basic Pool Settings tab, you can target the .NET Framework CLR version, in our current case, v4.0.